 - Mathematical Literacy

 - Business Studies

 - Computer Applications Technology

-The number of learners in the grade ten to twelve classes is small, which ensures that the learners receive a lot of individual attention.
+The number of learners in the Grade 10 to 12 classes is small, which ensures that the learners receive a lot of individual attention.
 Academic support is something that Orion takes very seriously in the FET phase, and many forms of support are offered to the learner.

 Extra lessons in English, Afrikaans and Mathematical Literacy are offered on a weekly basis after school.
 Homework classes are run on a daily basis (apart from Friday) where learners may obtain extra support in any of the subjects.

 Orion College provides holiday schooling for learners in order to cover more content and allow for extended opportunities to grasp the academic content.
 Particularly in Matric, learners attend Saturday classes as well.